 Today’s Inbound Marketing landscape calls for a consistent flow of diverse campaigns, aimed at supporting businesses to achieve a variety of goals and objectives, set for a period of time ahead (annual, quarterly, yearly, etc.) Since we are still at a relatively early stage of 2014, when most of the budgets, plans and strategies for lead generation/nurturing activities are being executed, it’s a good idea to once again go back to the basics.
 Accordingly, we will remind ourselves of the eternally important fundamentals of a successful Inbound Marketing campaign – from planning to execution.

-Phase 1: Strategy & Planning
+Phase 1: Strategy and Planning

 In the language of Inbound Marketing and campaigns, strategy refers to your ability to apply business intelligence in practice.
 In other words, it’s an integral component of any promotional activity, helping you build a clearer and more targeted approach for your next soon-to-be-executed campaign.